biocore/American-Gut/md/beyond_bacteria_top_pathways.md

 different amino acids, each with different chemical properties that give proteins an amazing diversity of three-dimensional shapes and functions.
 Not all organisms can make all 20 amino acids.
-For example, humans can make only 11 of the 20; the other 9 are called “essential” amino acids because they must be consumed as part of our food.
+For example, humans can make only 11 of the 20; the other 9 are called "essential" amino acids because they must be consumed as part of our food.
 Bacteria generally are able to make more amino acids than humans.